joshlaudone/minesweeper-solver/README.md

 Overview of folder structure:
   * The Minesweeper folder contains the Unity project, which has a recreation of Minesweeper in Unity as well as the actual algorithm.
       + All code is located in Minesweeper/Assets/Scripts
-      + The algorithm is in Sweepotron_AI.cs
+      + From there, the algorithm is in Algorithm/Sweepotron_AI.cs
   * minesweeper-image-parser contains a quick python script that I used to translate screenshots of boards from minesweeper.online to a format that could be loaded into the Unity project for testing purposes.
       + This was quick and dirty, so there are some hardcoded values for parsing the image.
       + Depends on two libraries: matplotlib and skimage